LukaHarambasic/harambasic.de/content/posts/automatically-generate-social-media-images-for-nuxt-js-with-a-git-pre-commit-hook.md

 ![Generated social media preview with the script in this post, it  shows the title of the post](/social/automatically-generate-social-media-images-for-nuxt-js-with-a-git-pre-commit-hook.png)

 There is a Nuxt.js specific article using Cloudinary by [David Parks](https://davidparks.dev/blog/social-share-images-in-nuxt-content/) which is based on an article by [Jason Lengstrof](https://www.learnwithjason.dev/blog/auto-generate-social-image).
 I somehow like the idea, but for this website, I want as much control as possible and as few as possible external dependencies, especially on other servers.
-However, I have to admit David's way of including these images in the components is nice, but only possible due to Cloudinary.

 With these requirements, I thought about the article by [Flavio Copes](https://flaviocopes.com/canvas-node-generate-image/)  which I used to generate Instagram posts for [Techmob Show](https://techmob.show).
 You can even get the package on npm - [@techmobshow/generate-podcast-cover](https://www.npmjs.com/package/@techmobshow/generate-podcast-cover).
 This uses [node-canvas](https://www.npmjs.com/package/canvas) which is okay, but I wouldn't use it again after a friend - [Timon Lukas](https://github.com/TimonLukas) - came up with the idea to use a browser automation tool.
 The problem with node-canvas are the dependencies, check out what [you have to install](https://github.com/Automattic/node-canvas#compiling).
 I had a conflict between a local and global version and I wasn't able to fix it.
 Also, I have to do the styling programmatically, and I even need to handle multi-line text, as it isn't working out of the box.